 I called Joan to say “thank you” and express my very best wishes that her family would enjoy a happy Passover.
 Maybe she’ll watch the movie, which I will catch at some other time.
 So what should command our attention—The Red Sea or The Cross?
 I like to think that it’s both.
 Surely the day is coming when differences cease to exist.
 That spirit is captured succinctly in the refrain of a timeless hymn, We Will Understand It Better By and By.

 In the meantime, I will borrow from Dickens’ Tiny Tim.
 I know.
 Wrong holiday.
 Wrong season.
 But just the same, an imperfect, disabled boy found the faith to articulate a universal prayer.
 “God bless us every one.”

-Candace Arthuria Williams began her career in Corporate Communications and currently writes short fiction, essays, and poetry.
+Candace Arthuria began her career in Corporate Communications and currently writes short fiction, essays, and poetry.
 Her work is multi-cultural, inter-generational, and expands across a broad range of genres.
 During the pandemic, Candace completed a diverse collection entitled “Very Short Stories for Very Busy People.”
 Her objective is to capture readers’ imaginations without consuming too much of their time.
 She has published with the International Women’s Writing Guild, the Teaneck Public Library Archives, Friday Flash Fiction, Agape Review, and has work forthcoming in Calliope.

 4 thoughts on “The Easter Gift From My Jewish Friend”

 My memories of Easter was getting a brand new outfit & our Jamaican tradition eating bun and cheese.

 Of course watching the 10 Commandements